Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

     });
     ```

 By setting `config.defaultEvents.sessions` to `true`, you enable Amplitude to track session start and session end events.
+A session is the period of time a user has your website open.
+See [How Amplitude defines sessions](https://help.amplitude.com/hc/en-us/articles/115002323627-Track-sessions-in-Amplitude#how-amplitude-defines-sessions) for more information.
 When a new session starts, Amplitude tracks a session start event is and is the first event of the session.
 The event type for session start is "[Amplitude] Start Session".
 When an existing session ends, a session start end is tracked and is the last event of the session.
 The event type for session end is "[Amplitude] End Session".

 #### Tracking form interactions